 In Section 23, under RCW 9A.82, a person who removes a catalytic converter from a vehicle for a purpose other than maintenance, repair or demolition, or who knowingly possesses an unmarked detached catalytic converter, must permanently mark the catalytic converter with the last eight digits of the originating vehicle's VIN within 24 hours after removal and before off-site transport of the detached catalytic converter.
 Unmarked catalytic converters are subject to immediate seizure and forfeiture by law enforcement.
-Possessing six or fewer unmarked detached catalytic converters is a gross misdemeanor.
-Seven or more is a class C felony.
-Changes in the substitute version were changing the threshold between a gross misdemeanor and a class C felony for possession of unmarked detached catalytic converters from five to seven.
-The substitute version also creates two additional crimes.
-Intentionally removing or altering the eight-digit marking established in section 12 on a detached catalytic converter is a gross misdemeanor, but becomes a class C felony for subsequent like offenses.
-It is a gross misdemeanor for any person who is not a scrap processor licensed under chapter 46.80 to knowingly possess, sell, or offer for sale six or fewer detached catalytic converters that do not comply with the marking requirements.
+Intentionally removing or altering the eight-digit marking on a catalytic converter is a gross misdemeanor, and this becomes as class C felony for subsequent offenses.
+It is a gross misdemeanor for any person who is not a scrap processor licensed under chapter 46.79 or vehicle wrecker licensed under chapter 46.80 to knowingly possess, sell, or offer for sale six or fewer detached catalytic converters that do not comply with the marking requirements.
 If it is seven or more units, it is a class C felony.
-The threshold from a gross misdemeanor changed in the substitute bill from five to seven units.

 In Section 24, a person is guilty of trafficking in catalytic converters in the first degree if the person knowingly traffics seven or more catalytic converters that have been removed from a motor vehicle without fulfilling the requirements under chapters 46.79 or 46.80 for lawful transfer, or purchases a catalytic converter that has been removed from a motor vehicle without possessing a valid scrap processor license under chapter 46.79 or vehicle wrecker license under chapter 46.80.
 This is a class C felony.
-Changes in this section made in the substitute bill were trafficking in seven or more catalytic converters rather than five or more, and the proposed crime is reduced from a class B to a class C felony.